 CLASSICS BOOKS BY STEVE KERSHAW

-Steve has published three books on various aspects of Classical antiquity, and also edited a dictionary of Classical mythology.
+Steve has published several books on various aspects of Classical antiquity, and also edited a dictionary of Classical mythology:

 THE CONCISE DICTIONARY OF CLASSICAL MYTHOLOGY